Orion Diversified Holding Co Inc.: Orion Diversified Announces an Acquisition in the Permian Basin

-CARSON CITY, NV / ACCESSWIRE / July 21, 2022 / Orion Diversified Holding Co Inc. (OTC PINK:OODH) ("OODH" or the "Company") announced today that it has closed on an acquisition of a royalty interest in Yoakum County Texas.
-The property consists of a 0.00175% royalty interest on 640 acres producing 416 bopd & 93mcgpd.
-The property is operated by White Rock Oil & Gas LLC.
+CARSON CITY, NV / ACCESSWIRE / July 28, 2022 / Orion Diversified Holding Co Inc. (OTC PINK:OODH) ("OODH" or the "Company") announced today that it has closed on an acquisition of a royalty interest in Garza and Lynn County Texas of the Permian Basin.
+The property consists of a royalty interest in 6,360 acres producing 35 bopd & 10mcfgpd.
+Orion now has mineral ownership in 15,640 Acres in the Permian Basin Wolfcamp Shale & Sprayberry fields.

 MANAGEMENT COMMENTS

-"Our North Dakota Bakken horizontal wells are starting to pay out.
-I have received a check for more than ten thousand dollars with operating expenses approaching six thousand dollars." commented Tom Lull, CEO of Orion. " Royalties and non-operated working interest allow us to make money without taking operations.
+"Our Oklahoma royalties & North Dakota Bakken horizontal wells are starting to pay out.
+I have received checks for more than $11,000 in the month of July without having operations" commented Tom Lull, CEO of Orion. " Royalties and non-operated working interest allow us to make money without taking operations.
 We are currently negotiating to acquire more operated properties in the Permian Basin.
-On the backburner we are planning to perforate the Rhode property in the Eagle Ford Shale to increase existing production and increase revenues.
-This recent acquisition in Yoakum County Texas is making more than one million in revenue per month from a small number of producing wells, and several wells are being turned back on, and there are more wells permitted for drilling."
+We have a 1% royalty in 9,280 acres in the Pecos County Wolf Camp Shale field and this recent 6,360-acre 0.03% royalty acquisition puts us in the Sprayberry field.
+The Wolf Camp Shale and Sprayberry fields are the largest onshore oil and gas fields by daily oil and gas production volume in the United States.
+This 6,360-acre property already has cash flow on a small amount of oil and gas production, and with new Sprayberry wells permitted for drilling we should see a dramatic increase in our revenue streams on this property."

 ABOUT ORION DIVERSIFIED HOLDING CO INC.